univec-ai/postvec/web/docs/quickstart.md

 ---
 title: Quick start
-description: Get hybrid search working in a disposable postvec container.
+description: Hybrid search in a disposable postvec container.
 ---

 # Quick start

-This path never touches a host PostgreSQL cluster.
-It is the right first
-contact: one container, no API key, one table, one search.
+The quick start runs in one disposable container and does not modify a host PostgreSQL cluster.
+It uses no API key and creates one example table.

 ::: info Release status
-This recipe uses the planned `0.1.0-1` image.
-Check [release artifacts](/download) before pulling it.
-If the tag is not published yet, build the image locally or use an existing development package.
+The commands use the planned `0.1.0-1` image.
+Publication status is listed with the [release artifacts](/download).
+An unpublished tag requires a local image build or an existing development package.
 :::

 ## 1. Run the embedded image